haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

  Skills Perception +3
 Senses passive Perception 13 Languages —
 Challenge 1/8 (25 XP)
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 384

  STR DEX CON INT WIS
 4 (−3) 15 (+2) 11 (+0) 3 (−4) 10 (+0)